Arai and Shoei released new retro motorcycle helmets in 2020 adding to the ever-increasing options for custom and modern classic riders.

 Shoei Glamster Helmet Features

-The shell of the ‘Glamster’ uses the same AIM construction such as that found in the entire Shoei range.
-This multi-layer shell (which comes in 3 sizes) offers great strength, is lightweight and paired with a dual-density EPS liner.
+The shell of the ‘Glamster‘ uses the same AIM construction found in the entire Shoei range.
+This multi-layer shell (which comes in 3 sizes) offers great strength, is lightweight and is paired with a dual-density EPS liner.
 The inner lining is also removable and features interchangeable cheek pads, to aid in a perfect fit.

 The Glamster features a slimmer chin bar, reminiscent of the Bell Bullitt which should mean a wide aperture for great all-round vision.
 Yet, this still gives space for a ventilation slot – which takes the form of two mesh-back horizontal slots on either side and a chin curtain that sits below.